gofirst2220/AwesomeBot/README.md

 Changelog
 ---------

-Latest, version **3.2.4**:
+Latest, version **3.2.5**:

+ - Implemented new config format
+ - Overhauled admin console
- - Fixed a few bugs in the admin console
+ - Fixed many miscellaneous bugs
- - Added admin option to clean bot messages

 Feel free to open an issue to report a bug or suggest a new feature!